AcademyofCleaning/AcademyofCleaning/server/README.md

 * The serverless.yml file is what you edit to manipulate endpoints and API Gateway
 * The node.js files in the server folder is what is used as the "server" code
 * You will need to set up an access key from AWS in order to deploy server code
-    * speak to a administator to obtain credentials to sign into AWS Console
+    * speak to a administrator to obtain credentials to sign into AWS Console
     * Sign In to AWS Console, navigate to `Academy of Cleaning` in the top nav > `My Security Credentials` and click `Create New Access Key`
     * follow instructions [here](https://www.serverless.com/framework/docs/providers/aws/guide/credentials#setup-with-serverless-config-credentials-command) to set up credentials
 * `cd` into the server dir and run `serverless deploy` to deploy code to the server to AWS